 Also, we read that the king of Moab brought Balaam “from Aram [that is, Syria], out of the mountains of the east” (Numbers 23:7; 22:5).
 Some have thought that the magi were from the same section of the “east country” as was Balaam.
-This false prophet’s home has recently been identified with the Sajûr Valley between Aleppo and Carchemish, which is located near the Euphrates (Numbers 22:5).
+This false prophet’s home has recently been identified with the Sajûr Valley between Aleppo and Carchemish, which is located near the Euphrates River (Numbers 22:5).

 Who were the magi?

-The most lengthy mention of the magi in the Old Testament is found in the book of Daniel.
+The lengthiest mention of the magi in the Old Testament is found in the book of Daniel.
 Although the magi came from a pagan religion, Daniel’s position and influence directed them to the knowledge of the true God.
 And for those sincere ones that studied the Old Testament, the Holy Spirit guided them to understand the prophecies that predicted the coming of the Messiah – the Savior of the world.

 Herod, troubled by this news, answered them that he had not heard of the child, but told them of a prophecy that the Messiah would be born in Bethlehem (Micah 5:2; Matthew 2:4-6).
 And he urged them to let him know when they find the baby so that he may also go and worship him (Matthew 2:8).

-Led by the Star of Bethlehem, the magi found baby Jesus and joyfully worshiped him.
-They also offered to Him their “gifts of gold and of frankincense and of myrrh” (Matthew 2:11).
-But the Lord warned them in a dream not to return to Herod.
+Led by the Star of Bethlehem, the magi found baby Jesus there with Mary and Joseph.
+Joyfully, they worshiped the newborn.
+They also offered Him their gifts of gold Frankincense and myrrh (Matthew 2:11).
+But the Lord warned the Magi in a dream not to return to Herod.
 So, they went back to their country by another way (Matthew 2:12).